Soulbury Commission: Acceptance of the Soulbury Constitution

 Senanayake's speech in proposing the motion of acceptance made reference to the minorities and said "throughout this period the Ministers had in view one objective only, the attainment of maximum freedom.
 Accusations of Sinhalese domination have been bandied about.
 We can afford to ignore them for it must be plain to every one that what we sought was not Sinhalese domination, but Ceylonese domination.
 We devised a scheme that gave heavy weight to the minorities; we deliberately protected them against discriminatory legislation.
 We vested important powers in the Governor-General ...
-We decided upon an Independent Public Service Commission so as to give assurance that there should be no communalism in the Public Srvice.(sic) I do not normally speak as a Sinhalese, and I do not think that the Leader of this Council ought to think of himself as a Sinhalese representative, but for once I should like to speak as a Sinhalese and assert with all the force at my command that the interests of one community are the interests of all.
+We decided upon an Independent Public Service Commission so as to give assurance that there should be no communalism in the Public Service.
+I do not normally speak as a Sinhalese, and I do not think that the Leader of this Council ought to think of himself as a Sinhalese representative, but for once I should like to speak as a Sinhalese and assert with all the force at my command that the interests of one community are the interests of all.
 We are one of another, what ever race or creed."